jc-prg/mbox/BACKLOG.md

 Here you'll find a history of features implemented into hardware and software as well as ideas what else to implement.

+## KNOWN BUGS

+- BUG app/server - if playlist with the same title already exists, two lists with the same tracks, id, and image are displayed => check server side?
+- BUG server - reconnect Card doesn't work
+- BUG server - if playing and press play in a playlist, start with first song instead of actuall running song (PlaySong -> start file, not list without loading list again)
+- BUG server - Start with STREAM and card laying on the RFID sensor leads to an error
+  - when no card is laying on the RFID sensor while starting (a bit later -> connection error, after restart it's working)
+  - seems to be a connection error?! "\[ErrNo 104\] Connection reset by peer"
+  - IDEAS:
+    -> restart mboxServer, if internet connection changes (autohotspot) -> run mboxServer outside of a container (may require couchDB locally also) -> run mboxDB outside of a container
+- BUG app - edit playlist (if data is not connected correctly any more, e.g. due to reload)

+- UNSTABLE app/server - Delete RFID Cards doesn't work the 2nd time {Error: mbox - GET / http://music-box:5005/api/cards/-/ (not available/4/500).}
+- UNSTABLE app - loading albums and tracks to edit playlist doesnt work every time

 ## BOX BASICS

 * OK - Pi, Battery & Speaker in Box are installed